Updated Friday, November 17, 2020

 Federal, state, and local governments, as well as many industries and non-profit agencies are helping individuals, families, and small businesses to weather the crisis.
 If you have lost your job, are working reduced hours, or your business has suffered as a result of the COVID-19 pandemic, assistance is available.

-Some help is already on the way, including direct payments to households of up to $1,200 to each U.S. citizen who is an adult, and up to $500 for each dependent child.
 Many programs require an application or request, including unemployment assistance to replace lost wages or self-employment income, and loans to small businesses for payroll, rent, and other expenses.

 In addition, many banks, credit card companies, auto lenders, insurance companies, telephone, cable and internet providers, and many others are helping customers in need.
 Call them or check their websites to learn how they can assist.